American Freedom Convoy stops in Upstate

 The Virginia State Police’s tweet also said they respect their First Amendment rights and have been in contact with group organizers to ensure they’re aware of Virginia traffic laws.

-Some of the truckers we spoke to today say they are expected to arrive in dc on Sunday.
+Some of the truckers we spoke to said they are expected to arrive in Washington D.C.
+Sunday.